aidan-gallagher/aidan-gallagher.github.io/_posts/2021-08-01-continuous-integration-pipeline.md

 Depending on the projects main programming language and build system you may choose to use a different tool such as CMake (with add_custom_target) or Python Invoke.

-## Continuous integration server
+## Consistent Tool Invocation on CI Server

-It is essential all the tasks run on a continuous integration server such as Jenkins.
+It is essential all the tasks run on a continuous integration (CI) server such as Jenkins.
 This ensures every pull request does not unknowingly introduce bad changes.

 The task runner provides a simple interface for invoking each tool.
 Therefore the Jenkinsfile can be a simple wrapper that calls into the task runner in the same manner as the developer does.
 For example